SingleManTH/agiletoolkit.org/rules/doc-style-rules.md

 ### General Rules

 * Use US English
-* Use informal English: "it's", not "it is" etc. But keep it professional - no slang.
+* Use informal English as much as possible: "it's", not "it is" etc. But keep it professional - no slang.
 * Be upbeat about the advantages of ATK but not boastful or disrespectful of other frameworks
 * Use the 80/20 rule - document the 20% of features that offer 80% of the functionality.
 Developers can find the rest of the functionality in the API docs.

 ### Headings

-* Use initial caps: **This Is A Heading Example**
+* For H1 & H2 use initial caps: **This Is An H1/H2 Example**
+* For H3 use normal sentence capitalisation: **This is an H3 example**
 * Use "&", not "and"

 ### Naming